 The hospitalists who work at CCH and FH have completed residencies in internal medicine or family practice.
 Board certification is a requirement at both hospitals.

-“You are probably not aware that the Marcus Welby model of medicine has changed, if you are healthy and haven’t been admitted to a hospital since the 1980s,” said Donald A. Guadagnoli, MD, senior vice president and chief medical officer for Cape Cod Healthcare, in a reference to the 1970s TV show about a family medicine doctor.
+“You are probably not aware that the Marcus Welby model of medicine has changed, if you are healthy and haven’t been admitted to a hospital since the 1980s,” said Donald A. Guadagnoli, MD, Chief Medical Officer for Falmouth Hospital, in a reference to the 1970s TV show about a family medicine doctor.

 Hospitalists have emerged as a new specialty because medicine has evolved rapidly over the past few decades, according to Dr. Guadagnoli, a trained obstetrician/gynecologist.